bluz71/platters/README.md

     twenty tracks with a fade effect over the last four tracks of those twenty.
     A toggle is available to show all tracks, and once selected a show less toggle is then provided.

+  * #### Comment limits per-user per-day
+    Users are only allowed to post 100 comments per-day.
+This will prevent rogue users abusing the site.

   * #### Polymorphic associated comment model
     Comments can be posted for artists *and* albums, hence individual comments